sttsenov/Minesweeper/README.md

 The feature I am talking about is the use of the keyboard.
 I believe that a page can be taken from the book of Vim and similar editors that mainly rely on keyboard shortcuts as opposed to mouse events.

-Currently, this project does **NOT** support keyboard shortcuts, except for the "space" key that can be used to place flags once the game is started.
+Currently, this project supports a small amount of keyboard shortcuts all of which work with the position of the mouse cursor.
+The "Space" key can be used to expand a cell, while the "F" key can be used to place/remove a flag.
 The code as it is now is solely responsible for creating a clone of the game with little to no novelty.
 That being said, one day when I decide to return to this project (fingers crossed), the goal will be to implement the aforementioned feature.

 ## Notes